Plastic Molding Part Design

-Before the design of plastic parts, designer should learn about the function, environmental conditions and loading conditions （including dynamic and static load), understand relations between different parts and the effect of the assembly.
-Plastic parts function should be accurate and detailed possible, the more comprehensive the plastic parts design is, the better the design of the plastic parts can meet the requirements.
+Before the design of plastic parts, a designer should learn about the function, environmental conditions and loading conditions （including dynamic and static load), understand relations between different parts and the effect of the assembly.
+Plastic parts function should be accurate and as detailed as possible, the more comprehensive the plastic parts design are, the better the design of the plastic parts can meet the requirements.

 It should be noted that materials with poor elongation qualities are highly susceptible to cracking under external and internal forces- for instance, a boss where a screen expands its outer diameter during assembly.

 It is also necessary to specify radii on exterior corners of certain parts where a square-cornered shaft will need to fit into a plastic part.
 Examples of these parts include pulleys and gears.
 Putting radii on external corners has many benefits, from sink and stress reduction, to assisting with the material glow.
 Put simply, the larger the radius, the more impact load that section will be able to absorb.

 For instance, some designs will require a sharp, 90-degree corner.
 If the part is subjected to impact, then radii are essential to absorb the energy at the corners, and reinforce the ribs of the part.
 However, radii can have a negative impact on the appearance of parts, as well as their ease of packaging.
 If the radii become too big for these factors, then the designer may wish to solve the problem by opting for an impact-modified material in the manufacturing process.